What market verticals do you serve?

-J-Pac has three ranges of production capacity.
+J-Pac has three ranges of production capacity for lab-on-a chip reagents.
 Our lab can supply small volumes of less than 5,000 units.
 Our semi-automated production lines can produce up to 5 million units per year.
 Our automated lines can produce more than 30 million units per year.

 How are cleanrooms monitored?

 Active cleanrooms are monitored monthly for non-viable particulates and quarterly for viable particulates.
 The cleanrooms are certified annually and our laminar flow hoods are certified semi-annually.
 Employees and service providers to these rooms follow internal procedures on gowning and how to properly transfer materials to and from the cleanroom.
 Airborne particle counts ISO 14644-1.
 We actively trend all of our data and maintain alert and action levels specified in ISO 14644-1.

 Does J-Pac have the ability to purchase prescription components required in a medical device package?

 J-Pac Medical maintains a Board of Pharmacy Certificate, which allows us to purchase prescription drug and devices to be incorporated into customer devices.

 How fast can changes be made in your quality system?

 For urgent situations, changes can be implemented the same day as the request, as long as it does not impact the supply chain.